aisraelov/even-g2-protocol/examples/even-ai/README.md

 pip install bleak

 # Display custom Q&A
 python even_ai.py "What is 2+2?"
-"The answer is 4!"
+"The answer is 4"

 # Or with named arguments
-python even_ai.py -q "Hello" -a "Hi there!"
+python even_ai.py -q "Hello" -a "Hi there"
 ```

 You should see: